-The BIND name server can simultaneously act as a master for some zones, a slave for other zones, and as a caching (recursive) server for a set of local clients.
+The BIND name server can simultaneously act as a primary for some zones, a secondary for other zones, and a caching (recursive) server for a set of local clients.

 However, since the functions of authoritative name service and caching/recursive name service are logically separate, it is often advantageous to run them on separate server machines.
 A server that only provides authoritative name service (an authoritative-only server) can run with recursion disabled, improving reliability and security.
 A server that is not authoritative for any zones and only provides recursive service to local clients (a caching-only server) does not need to be reachable from the Internet at large and can be placed inside a firewall.